-Before explaining how to execute .bin and .run files on your Ubuntu, let us first define what exactly these file extensions are:
+Before we explain how to run .bin and .run files on your Ubuntu system, let’s first define what exactly these file extensions are:

-Bin File: A Binary or BIN file in Ubuntu refers to installation packages that are mostly self-extracting executables for installing software on your system.
-You can install most software packages through the Ubuntu Software Manager, from .deb packages, and .tar.xz packages.
+Bin file: A binary or BIN file in Ubuntu refers to installation packages, which are mostly self-extracting executable files used to install software on your system.
+You can install most software packages through the Ubuntu Software Manager, such as .deb packages and .tar.xz packages.
 However, there is software that is not available in these formats.
-These mostly include newer software and newer versions of software, mostly beta, that is not available otherwise.
-The bin packages are easily executed/run using the Ubuntu command line, the Terminal.
+This mainly includes newer software and newer versions of software, usually beta versions, that are not otherwise available.
+The bin packages are simply run from the Ubuntu command line, the terminal.

-Run File: These are also executable files typically used for Linux program installers.
-Run Files contain program data and instructions for making the installation; often used for distributing device drivers and software applications.
-The run packages are easily executed/run using the Ubuntu command line, the Terminal.
+Run File: These are also executable files typically used to install Linux programs.
+Run Files contain program data and instructions for installation; they are often used for distributing device drivers and software applications.
+Run packages are easily executed from the Ubuntu command line, the terminal.

-In this article, we will explain how to execute/run the file with .run and .bin extensions on Ubuntu Linux.
+In this article, we will explain how to run/execute the files with .run and .bin extensions on Ubuntu Linux.

-We have run the commands and procedures mentioned in this article on a Ubuntu 18.04 LTS system.
-We will be using the Ubuntu command line, the Terminal, in explaining how to run bin and run files.
-You can open the Terminal application either through the system application launcher search or the Ctrl+Alt+T shortcut.
+We have run the commands and procedures mentioned in this article on an Ubuntu 22.04 LTS system.
+We will use the Ubuntu command line, the terminal, to explain how to run bin and run files.
+You can open the terminal application either by searching in the system application launcher or by pressing Ctrl+Alt+T.

-Note: Please make sure your .run and .bin files come from a reliable source, as executing an insecure file can damage your system and even compromise your system security.
+Note: Make sure that your .run and .bin files are from a reliable source, because running an unsafe file can damage your system and even compromise your system security.